-Like our beautiful planet we too are toxic, polluted, under nourished or mal-nourished, stressed and over stretched.
-We will all have our own particular flavours of these life stresses but whatever they are, they do the same thing, they turn up in our body or mind alerting us to what needs attention in our lives.
+Like our beautiful planet the human race has become toxic, polluted, under nourished or mal-nourished.
+We are stressed and over stretched.
+The flavours of these life stresses may be different but they do the same thing.
+They turn up in our body or mind alerting us to what needs attention in our lives.

 What a lesson

 For me it was mental health and gut issues ignored for years which finally caused the collapse.
-My body stopped working and I couldn’t function as normal any more.
-It’s called CFS or ME, but in truth it’s the wake up call collection of symptoms screaming, “no more, this is not working.”
+My body stopped working and I couldn’t function any more.
+It’s called CFS or ME.
+In truth it was the wake up call collection of symptoms screaming, “no more, this is not working.”

-What an incredible lesson it has been.
-It doesn’t mean my self care is now spot on perfect, yo man, hand slap fabulous!
+What an incredible lesson it was.
+It doesn’t mean my self care is spot on perfect, yo man, hand slap fabulous!
 No, but it does mean that it’s vastly improved.
 Having experienced the loss of substance, drained to the bottom of my cup I had no choice but to figure out how to fill it up again.
-I have now felt surplus, what it feels like to be full and brimming over and I am loath to give it up.
+I have tasted surplus.
+I know what it feels like to be full and brimming over and I am loath to give it up.
 It’s a precious thing.